Do I Need a Roth IRA If I Have Social Security?

 I’m one of those dinosaurs that started her first IRA in her 20’s at the beginning of the IRA movement.
-At that time, there was no such thing as a Roth IRA, so I went with a traditional IRA.
+At that time, there was no such thing as a Roth IRA, so I invested in a traditional IRA.
 On top of that anomaly, I was the only 25 year old at a retirement seminar in a room full of 60 year olds.
+The question of whether I needed need a Roth IRA if I have Social Security didn’t cross my mind since I believed that there’s no such thing as ‘too much financial security’.

-Although my passion for saving and investing has stood me well over time, I am deeply concerned about the financial future of those who haven’t yet started to save and invest.
+Although my passion for saving and investing has stood the test of time, I am deeply concerned about the financial future of those who haven’t yet started to save and invest.
 Read on for some motivation to get started investing in a Roth IRA today.
+Get the answer to the question, “Do I need a Roth IRA if I have Social Security?”

 A True Retirement Story

-The final blow came when she mentioned she has NO ROTH IRA, NO TRADITIONAL IRA, and not much saved up for retirement.
+The final blow came when she mentioned she has no Roth IRA, Traditional IRA, no 401k and little saved up for retirement.

 She stated “We don’t need retirement savings, we’ll have social security soon.”